-Parent-to-Parent: Tips for helping a child with pain
+Caregiver-to-Caregiver: Tips for helping a child with pain and functional symptoms

-If you are reading this, then you are probably the parent of a child or teen with chronic pain.
-As a group of parents who have been down this road, we took a look back at our own personal journeys parenting a child with pain and asked the simple question:
+If you are reading this, then you are probably the parent or caregiver of a child or teen with chronic pain or functional symptoms.
+As a group of parents who have been down this road, we took a look back at our own personal journeys of caring for a child chronic symptoms and asked the simple question:

 What have we learned that has really helped us along the way?

-- Your child’s pain is real even if there is nothing you can see and you don’t have a clear diagnosis.
+- Your child’s pain or functional symptoms are real even if there is nothing you can see and you don’t have a clear diagnosis.

-- It’s possible for a child’s pain to get better just by treating the symptoms, even if you never learn what caused them.
+- It’s possible for a child to get better just by treating the symptoms, even if you never learn what caused them.